Hindu views on evolution: Dashavatara

 The order of the Dashavatara (ten principal avatars of the god Vishnu) is interpreted to convey Darwin's evolution.
 British geneticist and evolutionary biologist J. B. S. Haldane opined that they are a true sequential depiction of the great unfolding of evolution.
 According to them, like the evolutionary process itself, the first avatar of God is a fish - Matsya, which depicts aquatic life, then comes the aquatic reptile turtle, Kurma, which depicts creatures moving to land, then a mammal - the boar Varaha, then Narasimha, a man-lion being, which is sometimes taken to mean creatures like Okapi, Archaeopteryx, and others, then comes Vamana, the dwarf hominid.
 Then Parashurama depicts humans when they were in the caveman stage.
 And then, Rama depicts the rise of civilization and kingdoms.
 (Sometimes, when Balarama is taken into account, he is taken to represent the growth of agriculture.)
 Krishna is taken to symbolize the growth of art and crafts.
-9th avatar & Kalki is not yet born.
-Hinduism mentioned kalki born in kaliyug end period & 9th Avatar coming in half suvarna kaliyug end period.
+The tenth avatar Kalki is believed to appear in the future, prophesied to end the present age of the Kali Yuga.